UDOOboard/IoT-Docs/docs/04_Client_Registration/01_Register_the_Client_into_the_UDOO_IoT_Cloud_Server.md

 </br>

-Next step, is connecting the board to the net and going to the IoT System Configuration page.
+Next step, is connecting the board to the net.
+You can use an Ethernet cable or use the **Connect to Wi-Fi** page of the UDOO WebConf if it can be useful.

-For going there, click on Configuration and select **IoT Configuration** item, as shown in the figure.
+Once the board as an Internet connection, go to the **UDOO IoT Cloud** page.

 <img src="../img/05_webconf_menu.png" alt="webconf_menu" class="img-responsive" >

 </br>

+If you haven't the **UDOO IoT Cloud Client service** installed you can install directly from this page using the proper button.

-The board will recognize as **Unregistered**.
+If the client is installed, the board will recognize as **Unregistered**.
-A login form is shown to allow you insert the UDOO IoT Account credential.
+A login form is shown to allow you insert the **UDOO IoT Account** credential.

 </br>